petekeller2/ionic-firebase-login/README.md

+# Setup

-Change the firebase connections in controllers.js
+Change the firebase connections in controllers.js (see "https://your.firebaseio.com")